cloudflare/cloudflare-docs/products/stream/src/content/viewing-videos/using-own-player.md

 In this case, a customer is expressing their preference to have their content display at a higher minimum quality.

-## Caveats
+## Limitations

-Some features and guarantees are provided only on the Stream web player.

-- [Analytics](/analytics/) are not collected by third-party players.
-This does not affect billing.
+- [Analytics](/getting-analytics/) are not collected by third-party players, information such as minutes viewed and number of views will not be available on the Stream dashboard.
-- Error reporting is not integrated by third-party players.
+- Automatic error reporting is not available to third-party players.
 Please reach out to Cloudflare Support if you experience playback issues with Stream manifest files.